 You say, “Well not us as Christians because we are under grace and so it is safe to sin.”
 Did you know that under grace, and how we thank God for grace, that it is not safe to sin?
 The Bible says that we will be judged at the judgment seat of Christ.
 In the Bible it is connected to the word terror.
 That doesn’t mean that God is going to judge us or condemn us because it is true that there is no condemnation for those who are in Jesus Christ.
-But when we see our lives burn up as would hay and stubble and when we have nothing to offer Jesus we will understand why the Bible says we should live in such a way that we will not have shame at his coming.
+But when we see our lives burn up as wood, hay, and stubble and when we have nothing to offer Jesus we will understand why the Bible says we should live in such a way that we will not have shame at his coming.
 It is never safe to sin just because you are under grace.

 Now I can imagine someone has come in here today and said, “This is just like Moody Church.
 Moody Church is one of these conservative churches and you go there and get this old fashioned sermon preached at you.”
 Maybe you are here today and you wish you would have gone to some other church where you would have heard something more pleasant.
 Just in case there is somebody listening who feels that way, Paul knew that you were here and he had a word for you.
 Isn’t that wonderful?
 The Apostle Paul under the inspiration of the Spirit said, “I’m talking to somebody who thinks this is just old fashioned.”